Robert Briscoe (politician): War of Independence

-In December 1920, Charles McGuinness was made captain of a ship by the name the "Anita" and sent to the Weimar Republic, where Briscoe had already purchased a large number of firearms.
+In December 1920, Charles McGuinness was made captain of a ship named Anita and sent to the Weimar Republic, where Briscoe had already purchased a large number of firearms.
 However, on the day the crew were due to depart for Ireland, McGuinness was observed by the port authorities paying the crew in large notes, which aroused their suspicions.
 The German police arrested McGuinness and the rest of the crew.
 McGuinness was brought to trial, but Briscoe paid for a good lawyer on McGuinness' behalf.
 Before a sympathetic German court, McGuinness' gun-running against the British Empire was deemed to be a minor offence and he was charged a token fine of 2,000 Deutschmarks.
 After passing sentence, the German judge wished McGuinness, "better luck next time".
 The incident caused an uproar back in the United Kingdom.

 In 1921 Briscoe purchased a small tug boat named Frieda to be used in smuggling guns and ammunition to Ireland.
 On 28 October 1921 the Frieda slipped out to sea with Charles McGuinness at the helm and a German crew with a cargo of 300 guns, as well as 20,000 rounds of ammunition.
 Other sources cite this shipment as "the largest military shipment ever to reach the I.R.A." consisting of 1500 Gewehr 98 rifles, 2000 Mauser C96 pistols, and 1.7 million rounds of ammunition.
 On 2 November 1921 the Frieda successfully landed its cargo near Waterford harbor.

-Also, during his assignment in Berlin, Briscoe first came into conflict with and complained to his superior John Smith Chartres about fellow Sinn Fein envoy Charles Bewley.
+Also, during his assignment in Berlin, Briscoe first came into conflict with and complained to his superior John Smith Chartres about fellow Sinn Féin envoy Charles Bewley.
 Bewley's tendency towards regularly spouting, "extremely derogatory remarks about Jews in general", even in public places, caused very serious problems for the legation, particularly after one such outburst in a Berlin cafe caused Bewley to be ejected by the outraged German Jewish proprietor.
 At the insistence of Briscoe and multiple gentile members of the Irish Legation, Chartres wrote to the Irish Foreign Office and requested that Bewley to be recalled to Dublin, which he described as, "in the interest of decorum, national dignity, and commercial prudence".
 Chartres further explained, "Moreover, an anti-Semitic outburst by an Irish official in a country where Jews are very numerous and very influential was an extraordinary indiscretion from the point of view of the Irish material interest."
 Bewley, however, had friends in high places and was not recalled until much later.